- Open Source CEO by Bill Kerr

 1907ā1909: Nimrod Expedition

-Launched in 1907, and officially known as the British Antarctic Expedition 1907ā1909, Nimrod was Shackleton's chance to take the helm, breaking away from previous roles under other leaders like Scott during the Discovery Expedition.
+Launched in 1907 and officially known as the British Antarctic Expedition 1907ā1909, Nimrod was Shackleton's chance to take the helm, breaking away from previous roles under other leaders, such as Scott, during the Discovery Expedition.
 It was Ernestās chance to show the world what he could do.

 All the money that was ever minted would not have bought that biscuit and the remembrance of that sacrifice will never leave me.